 To inspect the accuracy of the predictions in each class, on the Classification Learner tab, in the Plots section, click Confusion Matrix.
 View the matrix of true class and predicted class results.

 Select the other models in the list to compare.

 Choose the best model in the History list (the best score is highlighted in the Accuracy box).
 To improve the model, try including different features in the model.
 See if you can improve the model by removing features with low predictive power.

-On the Classification Learner tab, in the Data Transformation section, click Features.
+On the Classification Learner tab, in the Features section, click Feature Selection.
 In the Feature Selection dialog box, specify predictors to remove from the model, and click Train to train a new model using the new options.
 Compare results among the classifiers in the History list.

 To investigate features to include or exclude, use the scatter and parallel coordinates plots.
 On the Classification Learner tab, in the Plots section, select Parallel Coordinates Plot.

 Choose the best model in the History list.
 To try to improve the model further, try changing settings.
 On the Classification Learner tab, in the Model Type section, click Advanced.
 Try changing a setting, then train the new model by clicking Train.

 For information on the settings to try and the strengths of different ensemble model types, see Ensemble Classifiers.

 To export the trained model to the workspace, select the Classification Learner tab and click Export model.
 See Export Classification Model to Predict New Data.